 Note: This card was formerly known as the blue card.

 To obtain a general construction induction card (white card) you will need to undertake training with a Registered Training Organisation (RTO) that conducts the general construction induction training. (unit of competency - CPCCWHS1001 Prepare to work safely in the construction industry).
 Once you have successfully completed the training the RTO will issue evidence that you have completed the training and the white card.
 You should keep evidence of completion of training as it may be required to replace your card in the future.

 From February 2019, training for the white card must be undertaken face to face in Queensland.
 An exemption applies allowing candidates who reside further than 100 kilometres away from the nearest RTO delivering face to face white card training to complete the white card training via online delivery.

 Replacing a card

-To replace your white or blue card you need to contact the RTO that issued your card.
+To replace your white card you need to contact the RTO that issued your card.

 Do I need to replace a blue card?